 - Finally, reboot your device.

-Now, don’t open Google Photos app yet.
+Now, don’t open the Google Photos app yet.
 It is important that you clear the app data first, in order to enable Google Photos Unlimited Storage.

 So go to Settings > Apps & notifications > App info.
 Scroll down and select “Photos”.
 Tap on “Storage” and then press the “CLEAR DATA” button.
 Select “OK” to confirm.
 That’s it!
 You have been successful to enable Google Photos Unlimited Storage on your device.